Beckhoff-USA-Community/TC_XboxController/Documentation/docs/GettingStarted/SystemRequirements.md

 ## Wireless or Wired Connectivity

 For wired connectivity the configuration is straightforward.
-As of initial testing, the controllers listed above all function with a simple USB-C to USB-A cable between the IPC and XBox controller.
+As of initial testing, the controllers listed above all function with a simple USB-C to USB-A cable between the IPC and Xbox controller.

-For wireless connectivity, it is recommended to use the [Microsoft official XBox USB dongle.](https://www.xbox.com/en-US/accessories/adapters/wireless-adapter-windows) This dongle allows connection to 4 controllers simultaneously.
+For wireless connectivity, it is recommended to use the [Microsoft official Xbox USB dongle.](https://www.xbox.com/en-US/accessories/adapters/wireless-adapter-windows) This dongle allows connection to 4 controllers simultaneously.
 To use the Microsoft dongle, you will need to install the driver manually or have the system updates enabled.
-Since Beckhoff CXs/IPCs have updates disabled, there is a provided driver in the MSI installer of the TwinCAT XBox Controller Service project.
+Since Beckhoff CXs/IPCs have updates disabled, there is a provided driver in the MSI installer of the TwinCAT Xbox Controller Service project.
 Follow these steps to install the driver.

 1. Install the project MSI
-2. Locate the CAB file at *C:\Program Files\Beckhoff Community\TwinCAT XBox Controller Service\Offline Installers\Wireless Drivers*
+2. Locate the CAB file at *C:\Program Files\Beckhoff Community\TwinCAT Xbox Controller Service\Offline Installers\Wireless Drivers*
 3. Extract the CAB file (using 7-zip or other tool)
 4. Right-click -> Install on the driver
 5. Plugin dongle